allpaca/V8Harvest/V8Harvest_2016.md

 }

 for (var i = 0; i < 3; i++) {
+  // Computing -0 as the result makes the "size = w * h" multiplication IC
+  // go into double mode.
   c4(0, -1);
 }
 for (var i = 0; i < 1000; i++) c4(2, 2);

 var bomb = c4(2, 2);

 function reader(o, i) {

-  try {} catch(e) {}
+  // Dummy try-catch, so that TurboFan is used to optimize this. try {} catch(e) {}
   return o[i];
 }
 for (var i = 0; i < 3; i++) reader(bomb, 0);
 %OptimizeFunctionOnNextCall(reader);
 reader(bomb, 0);